muteeb28/demo/README.md

 - then here
 - these are the lines i am adding from gitbash cli if you want to check the steps go to index.html
 - I edit this file cuz i hav changed the global credential for user, lets try it out!
+## Instruction
+- i just created a new branch by git checkout